-5 Tips for Throwing a Sustainable Wedding
+5 Tips for Hosting a Sustainable Wedding

-Now that the immediate excitement of your engagement has set in and you begin your wedding planning bidding...
-You'll realize one major truth: Weddings can costs a whole lot of moolah!
-I’m sure you’re already aware of this, but what if we told you … Your wedding planning dollars could help others and the environment, regionally and globally with very little effort and thought.
+Congratulations!
+You are engaged!
+It's time to get to wedding business!
+Now that the immediate excitement of your engagement has set in and you begin your wedding planning bidding, you'll realize one major truth: weddings can costs a whole lot of moolah!
+We’re sure you’re already aware of this, but what if we told that your wedding planning dollars could help others and the environment, regionally and globally with very little effort and thought?

 The average U.S. wedding costs nearly $30,000.
-With over 2.6 Million weddings performed in the US annually (and growing)… that is a lot of wedding dollars!
-BUT… What if the vendors you choose for your big day ALL donated 10% to charity, or donated 10 hours monthly to the local community garden?
-Wouldn’t that lift a little bit of the burden in your planning process knowing you’re investing in wedding professionals that value helping others too.
+With over 2.6 million weddings performed in the U.S. annually (and growing), that is a lot of wedding dollars!
+BUT, what if the vendors you choose for your big day ALL donated 10% to charity, or donated 10 hours monthly to the local community garden?
+Wouldn’t that lift a little bit of the burden in your planning process knowing you’re investing in wedding professionals that value helping others, too?

-3. Advocate from the Heart
+3. Advocate from the heart.

 If you aren’t truly passionate about something, then there is no reason to blindly support it.